swcarpentry/DEPRECATED-bc/novice/hg/02-collab.md

 <div class="keypoints" markdown="1">

 #### Key Points
-*   A local Git repository can be connected to one or more remote repositories.
+*   A local Mercurial repository can be connected to one or more remote repositories.
 *   Use the HTTPS protocol to connect to remote repositories until you have learned how to set up SSH.
-*   `git push` copies changes from a local repository to a remote repository.
+*   `hg push` copies changes from a local repository to a remote repository.
-*   `git pull` copies changes from a remote repository to a local repository.
+*   `hg pull` copies changes from a remote repository to a local repository.
-*   `git clone` copies a remote repository to create a local repository with a remote called `origin` automatically set up.
+*   `hg clone` copies a remote repository to create a local repository with a remote called `default` automatically set up.

 </div>